knowledgemateit/jenkins-Notes/Master-Slave-Integration/README.md

 ID: slave-ssh-key

+Username: jenkins

-Private Key: Paste the content of ~/.ssh/id_rsa_jenkins (from the Master).
+Private Key: Paste the content of ~/.ssh/id_rsa_jenkins from the Master.

 Create the Node: Manage Jenkins > Nodes > New Node

+Name: Slave-01

-Name: Slave-01 | Remote root: /home/jenkins
+Remote root directory: /home/jenkins

 Launch Method: Launch agents via SSH

+Host: 172.31.47.211

-Host: 172.31.47.211 | Credentials: slave-ssh-key
+Credentials: slave-ssh-key

-Verification: Non-verifying Verification Strategy.
+Host Key Verification: Non-verifying Verification Strategy.

-SRE Optimization (Crucial for T2.Micro): Go to Nodes > Configure Monitors.
+SRE Optimization (Crucial for t2.micro/Small Disks):

+Navigate to Nodes > Configure Monitors.

 Change Free Disk Space and Free Temp Space thresholds from 1GiB to 200MiB.
+This prevents Jenkins from marking the node as "Offline" due to low disk space common in cloud environments.

 ### 🚀 Validation Pipeline
 Use the following declarative pipeline to verify that the Slave is correctly assuming the build workload.